mcyaputra/Company-Performance-Analysis-using-SQL/README.md

 ### :arrow_forward: Analysis 7

-Analyzing the current stock level of the company's regional suppliers for each product category, table will consists:
+Analyzing the current stock level of the company's regional suppliers for each product category, table consists of:

 A. Category name
 B. Supplier region” as: